sfu-dhil/amplify/README.md

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 - A copy of the `amplify-schema.sql` and `amplify-data.sql` database files.
 If you are not sure what these are or where to get them, you should contact the [Digital Humanities Innovation Lab](mailto:dhil@sfu.ca) for access.
 These files should be placed in the root folder.
-- A copy of the blog images.
-These should be placed directly into the `.data/app/blog_images/` directory (start the application for the first time if you don't see the directory).
 - A copy of the data (audio/image/pdf) files.
 These should be placed directly into the `.data/data/audio`,  `.data/data/image`,  `.data/data/pdf` directory (start the application for the first time if you don't see the data directory).

 ## Initialize the Application